anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/Covalent.md

 You must [sign up for an API key](https://www.covalenthq.com/platform/#/auth/register/) to use the Covalent API.
 The key must be passed as a query parameter with all requests using `key=API_KEY`.

-The primary query parameter to switch between blockchain networks is `chain_id`.
+To run queries against the Palm network, update the `chain_id` query parameter to point to the targeted Palm network environment.
-For example, to fetch all token balances (including NFTs) of a Palm address, requests are made to the `balances_v2` endpoint with `chain_id` as `11297108109` for Palm Mainnet and `11297108099` for Palm Testnet:
+For example, to fetch all token balances (including NFTs) of a Palm address, make requests to the `balances_v2` endpoint with `chain_id` as `11297108109` for Palm Mainnet and `11297108099` for Palm Testnet:

 ```text